On this page:

 I/we request the design is

-Registering your design with IP Australia gives you the exclusive and legally enforceable right to use, license or commercialise your design.
+Registering your design with IP Australia gives you the exclusive right to use, license or commercialise your design.

 Your design is registered when it has met the formal requirements for registration and issued with a certificate of registration.

 Once your design has been registered it will be publicly available on the Register of Designs.